 A Texas client was hiring for an Office Associate role where the main responsibility was QuickBooks.
 We needed someone detail-oriented who could handle invoicing, payments, customer information, and financial accuracy.

-For four months, the applicant pool was mostly junior candidates.
+For months, the applicant pool was mostly junior candidates.

 The company did not offer health insurance, which was limiting the pool.
 So we added a health insurance stipend to the Indeed ad.

-Within two weeks, the client had a few strong candidates to choose from.
+Within two weeks of adding the stipend, the client had a few strong candidates to choose from.

-The final candidate specifically said health insurance was the deciding factor for him.
+The final candidate specifically said the health insurance stipend was the deciding factor for him.

 Small change.
 Big difference.